rcls/stellatron/solids/stellatron.md

 Select which piece of the object to print.

-`piece=0` is always the raw object.
+`piece=0` is always the raw object, which will not be convenient for printing.
+If I haven't worked out a printing and assembly procedure for a particular stellation, then this is the only thing you get.

 `piece=1`, `piece=2` etc., are the printable pieces.
 Typically there are two pieces, although some can be printed as a single piece.  `piece=1` is always the main piece of the object, and other pieces are typically spike or star shaped objects.

-`pidce=10` may be a stand for the object.
+`piece=10` may be a stand for the object.
 Not all objects have stands defined.
 The stands are designed so they do not need to be glued to the object—the object should balance just fine on the stand.
 A few have extra stands defined on 11.